-Biological medicinal products contain a substance that results from a biological based production process, rather than being chemically synthesised.
+Biological medicinal products contain an active substance that results from a biological based production process or derived from a biological source, rather than being chemically synthesised.
 A combination of physicochemical and biological testing procedures are required for characterisation and the determination of quality of the substance.
+There are many types of biological medicines which range in complexity, diversity and innovation.
+Examples of biological medicines include:

 - Medicinal products extracted from living systems, for example, derived from human blood and plasma, stem cell therapy or antibodies